 |VIP customer support||❌||❌||❌||✅|

 Avira Free Security — Excellent Free Antivirus

 - Real-time protection.

 - Phantom VPN (with 500 MB of free data per month).

 - Password manager (separate download).

 - Device optimization.

-Avira’s free plan offers the same powerful antivirus engine as the premium version — it even includes the cloud-based scanning feature, Protection Cloud.
-It protects against all malware, including ransomware — unlike other free antiviruses that make you pay for the premium version to get ransomware protection.
+Avira’s free plan offers the same powerful antivirus engine as the premium version — including Avira’s real-time anti-malware scanning.
+It protects against all malware, including ransomware, unlike some other free antiviruses that make you pay for the premium version to get ransomware protection.